dgaydukov/cert-aws/sa/files/sa.md

 * `aws:PrincipalOrgPaths` - compare OU path of principal who makes request. `"Condition":{"StringEquals":{"aws:PrincipalOrgPaths":["{ORG_ID}/{OU_ID}/"]}}`
 * `aws:PrincipalAccount` - accountId of principal making request
 * `aws:Referer` (access restriction) - you can restrict access to objects in your bucket to specific website, using `referrer` key in condition.
 In this case only `mysite.com` can access your bucket.
 Key is included only if request made from browser, for direct access value would be null.
-Be careful cause this header can be easily forged by mailicious user using any custom browser.
+Be careful cause this header can be easily forged by malicious user using any custom browser.
 ```
 {
   "Version":"2012-10-17",